piedoom/doomy.org/content/2022-02-22-creating-an-audio-plugin-with-rust/index.md

 ### Audio sample

-(amplitude adjusted to be less loud)

 {{ audio(src="01-sample") }}

 ### Analyzing

 Let's take a closer look at what we're listening to by using some visualization.
-In Bitwig, the `oscilloscope` effect allows us to visualize the produced audio wave.
+In Bitwig, the oscilloscope allows us to visualize the produced audio wave.
+The following is an oscilloscope applied to our plugin with an amplitude of 1.

 ![An oscilloscope reading of the white noise shows a wave pattern only visible with positive values.](01-visualizer.png)